-317 PICUM, 'Children First and Foremost: A guide to realising the rights of children and families in an irregular migration situation' (2013)

-<http://picum.org/picum.org/uploads/publication/Children%20First%20and%20Foremost.pdf> accessed 7 July 2017.
+318 PICUM, 'Children First and Foremost: A guide to realising the rights of children and families in an irregular migration situation' (2013) http://picum.org/picum.org/uploads/publication/Children%20First%20and%20Foremost.pdf accessed 7 July 2017.

-5. SCRUTINIZING COMPLIANCE WITH INTERNATIONAL STANDARDS AMONG THE EU MEMBER-STATESS
+SCRUTINISING COMPLIANCE WITH INTERNATIONAL STANDARDS AMONG THE EU MEMBER STATES

-Europe, and the European Union are facing one of the most serious humanitarian challenge of its modern history but this cannot be used an 'excuse' to circumvent international obligations.
-It is apparent, when examining current EU migration policies,318 that the EU MS and the EU as a whole are simply not doing enough to ensure the international protection of children in the context of migration, both when they are 'in transit' or in the territory of EU MS. Numerous reports, research papers and studies evidence the need for the EU to adopt a childrights based approach and treat children as children, first and foremost.319 Nonetheless, this path cannot be taken unless the EU MS find a common ground.
-From stories of women arriving in EU territory, giving birth immediately upon arrival and continuing their journey one hour later,320 to images of babies being born inside refugee camps,321 it does not take much to see that the provisions enshrined in the CRC are mostly disregarded.
+Europe and the EU are facing one of the most serious humanitarian challenges of its modern history, but this cannot be used as an 'excuse' to circumvent international obligations.
+It is apparent, when examining current EU migration policies,319 that the EU MS and the EU as a whole are simply not doing enough to ensure the international protection of children in the context of migration, either when they are 'in transit' or in the territory of an EU MS. Numerous reports, research papers and studies evidence the need for the EU to adopt a child rightsbased approach and treat children as children, first and foremost.320 Nonetheless, this path cannot be taken unless the EU MS find common ground.
+From stories of women arriving in EU territory, giving birth immediately upon arrival and continuing their journey one hour later,321 to images of babies being born inside refugee camps,322 it does not